 Important:

-☛ Please keep in mind that only one piece of luggage is allowed per passenger.
+☛ Please keep in mind that only one or two pieces of luggage are allowed per passenger (depending on the bus company).
 The staff may ask you to forward your extra belongings to your destination.
+Refer to HERE for more information about Limousine bus luggage rules, HERE for Willer Express, and HERE for Airport Bus TYO-NRT.

 ☛ The bus fare will most likely be doubled for the services in the early morning and late at night.